sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 #### How can I make my calendar refresh more often?

 Open the Calendar app's settings, go to the “Accounts” pane, choose the relevant calendar service in the left sidebar, and then change the “Refresh Calendars” preference.
 Ideally, it should be set to “Push”, but not all services support that, like Google.

+#### How can I accept/decline invites?

+Unfortunately, Apple does not allow third-party apps to manage invites.
+As a workaround, double-click the event in the list to open it in the Calendar app, where you can accept or decline the invite.

 #### How can I get system notifications for upcoming events? {#notifications}